heeki/plenoxels/README.md

 To deploy the infrastructure stack, run `make ec2`.

-The following are configuration parameters for deploying the EC2 infrastructure.
+The following are configuration parameters for deploying the API infrastructure.

 * `P_API_STAGE`: The API stage name for the deployment.
 * `P_FN_MEMORY`: The amount of memory to allocate to the Lambda function.